 A $91.9-million project previously outlined to start in 2015 redesigns the diamond interchange joining I-83 with PA 124 (Mt.
 Rose Avenue) into a six-ramp parclo and expands Mt.
 Rose Avenue to five overall lanes.
 Work also included the construction of new bridges over Mill Creek, adding costs to the overall project.
 40 to 50 acres of land was acquired for the redesign.6 The new ramps from I-83 to PA 124 were opened to traffic in Fall 2017.
 A number of delays however pushed back completion of the work, from utility relocation, redesign of a bridge foundation, and permit modifications.
 An extension was granted to the contractor by the Pennsylvania Department of Transportation (PennDOT) from June 2018 to November 12, 2018.
-However additional problems plagued Cherry Hill Construction, Inc. of Jessup, Maryland, including a high turnover of employees, resulting in further delay and $5,825 in daily fines for the contractor.
-Paving work may be completed by the end of 2019, but the overall project may extend to Spring 2020 for final paving.7
+However additional problems plagued Cherry Hill Construction, Inc. of Jessup, Maryland, including a high turnover of employees, resulting in further delay and $5,825 in daily fines for the contractor.7 Additional issues pushed work from a potential December 2019 completion to the third quarter of 2020.8

 |PA74 (South Queen Street) meets I-83 at a six-ramp parclo interchange in York Township.
 I-83 encircles York to the east with six interchanges serving the city of York.
 Pictured here is the northbound on-ramp to East York and Harrisburg.
 Photo taken 06/27/10.|